• Skip to primary navigation

 Home » Amigurumi

-Updated: May 21, 2020 by Jess Coppom ·
+Updated: Apr 18, 2023 by Jess Coppom ·

-Cuddly Koala - Free Crochet Lovey Pattern
+Free Crochet Koala Lovey Pattern

 73.3K shares

 Make this free crochet lovey pattern for your favorite little marsupial.
-The koala works up quickly using only one skein and some scrap yarn, which makes it a perfect baby shower gift idea.
+The crochet koala pattern works up quickly using only one skein and some scrap yarn, which makes it a perfect baby shower gift idea.

 Make this free crochet lovey pattern for your favorite little marsupial.
 The amigurumi koala lovey pattern works up quickly using only one skein and some scrap yarn, which makes it a perfect baby shower gift idea.
 Amigurumi koala pattern.

-UPDATE: download the printable, ad-free pdf of this pattern here >
+Download the printable, ad-free pdf of this pattern here >

 There are few things we revere in this house with as much sanctity as nap time.
 I defend nap time as if my life depends on it.